jguhlin/distill/README.md

 # distill

+Agent command outputs are one of the biggest sources of token waste.

+Logs, test results, stack traces… thousands of tokens sent to an LLM just to answer a simple question.

-`distill` compresses command output into the exact answer an LLM needs.
+**🔥 `distill` compresses command outputs into only what the LLM actually needs.**

-Use it for logs, test results, diffs, plans, audits, and other noisy terminal output.
+Save **up to 99% of tokens** without losing the signal.

 ## How to use